 Turns out my friend's body knew what it was lacking and tried to make sure it got it!
 Getting your magnesium from chocolate is a bit of a vicious circle though, as your body uses up even more magnesium to process the sugar that you eat.

 You can increase your magnesium intake by eating more leafy greens and nuts (preferably not the chocolate coated ones!), but if you feel you’d like to supplement your levels further to see if it can make a difference to your cravings, you can try using Magnesium Oil Spray.

 It’s an easy habit to add to your daily routine.
 Keep your bottle on your bedside table and apply it to the soles of your feet every night before bedtime.
-6 sprays is roughly 100mg of elemental magnesium, or a third of the recommended daily amount for females.

 So, we know our bodies call upon their supplies of magnesium during times of stress.
 But what else do our bodies need it for?
 Here are just a few of the many things magnesium does for you:

 * It's a calming mineral that can improve your mood, anxiety, and help you to sleep better.

 * It helps activate the enzymes that control your digestion, improving the absorption of proteins, fats, and carbs.